MALTA PROPERTY LAWYERS

 Property development, re-development projects, property conversions, sales and leases all provide a myriad of opportunities in a variety of areas and IURIS is no stranger to this, having assisted owners, developers, contractors and other service providers to this industry.

-Real estate in Malta is traditionally one of the building blocks of the Maltese economy and still continues to contribute heavily to Malta’s growth.
+Real estate in Malta is traditionally one of the building blocks of the Maltese economy and still continues to contribute heavily to Malta’s growth, thanks to amongst others things, the Individual Investor Programme, and to the gaming industry.

 IURIS lawyers regularly advise both buyers and sellers of any immovable property, including urban and rural land, buildings sites, residential property (such as apartments, maisonettes, townhouses, palazzos and villas) or commercial property (such as single retail outlets, hotels, malls, offices and catering establishments).
-In Malta sales are normally preceded by a promise of sale, which is an undertaking between the purchaser and the vendor, binding themselves reciprocally to buy and sell respectively.
+In Malta and Gozo sales are normally preceded by a promise of sale, which is an undertaking between the purchaser and the vendor, binding themselves reciprocally to buy and sell respectively.
+Malta and Gozo attract many expats for a variety of reasons.
+Gozo in particular is a preferred destination by foreigners buying holiday or permanent homes on the island.
 IURIS services range from the drafting of the promise of sale agreement, its registration and provisional stamp duty payments, to the conclusion of the final deed of sale whereby the property is transferred.
-Related services include the drawing up of powers of attorney and representation on deeds, conducting searches into the root of title, the filing of applications for foreigners/expats for permits to purchase immovable property in Malta (AIPs), as well as representation in disputes that may arise, including the enforcement or the rescission of the promise of sale, actions for recovery of deposits and other actions that may arise pursuant to a sale, such as the action for latent defects or breach of contract.
+Related services include the drawing up of powers of attorney and representation on deeds, conducting searches into the root of title, the filing of applications for foreigners/expats for permits to purchase immovable property in Malta (AIPs), as well as representation in disputes that may arise, including the enforcement or the rescission of the promise of sale, actions for recovery of deposits and other actions that may arise pursuant to or relating to a sale, such as the action for latent defects or breach of contract.

 The letting scene in Malta is very much alive, in part due to the thriving remote gaming industry and the improvement of lease laws.
 IURIS has a sound lease practice in both commercial and residential letting, having also contributed to recent amendments upgrading Malta’s rent laws.
 This has positioned us to better assist clients in the drafting of agreements for the letting of any property, from company premises and corporate offices, retail outlets, gaming parlours and stores, to all kinds of residential properties.